CrewAI Integration

 Tools

-All four tools accept the same connection parameters:
+All four tools share the same connection parameters:

 HatiDataQueryTool

-Execute SQL queries against the data warehouse.
-Supports both standard SQL and legacy warehouse SQL syntax (auto-transpiled).
+Execute SQL queries against the data layer.
+Supports both standard SQL and legacy dialect syntax (NVL, IFF, DATEDIFF) — auto-transpiled to native equivalents.
+The full multi-stage query pipeline runs on every call.

 from crewai_hatidata import HatiDataQueryTool